The Mori-Zwanzig formulation of deep learning: Composition and transfer operators for neural networks

 \subsection{Multi-layer conditional transition density}

-We have seen that the composition and the transfer operators $\M$ and $\N$ defined in Eqs. \eqref{M} and \eqref{N}, allow us to push forward and backward conditional expectations and probability densities across the entire neural network.
-Moreover such operators are adjoint to one another (see equation \eqref{adjointrelation}) \cite{dominy2017duality,zhu2018estimation,Brennan2018}, and also have the same kernel, i.e., the transition density $p_{n|q}(\bm x_n|\bm x_q)$.
-In this section, we determine an explicit expression for such transition density.
-To this end, we fist derive analytical formulas for the one-layer transition density $p_{n+1|n}(\bm x_{n+1}|\bm x_n)$ for various types of neural network models.
-The multi-layer transition density $p_{n|q}(\bm x_n|\bm x_q)$ is then obtained by composing one-layer transition densities as follows
+} We have seen that the composition and the transfer operators $\M$ and $\N$ defined in Eqs. \eqref{M} and \eqref{N}, allow us to push forward and backward conditional expectations and probability densities across the neural network.
+Moreover, such operators are adjoint to one another {(section \ref{sec:MandN})}, and also have the same kernel, i.e., the transition density $p_{n|q}(\bm x_n|\bm x_q)$.
+In this section, we derive analytical formulas for the one-layer transition density $p_{n+1|n}(\bm x_{n+1}|\bm x_n)$ { corresponding to the neural network models we discussed in section \ref{sec:modeling}.} The multi-layer transition density $p_{n|q}(\bm x_n|\bm x_q)$ is then obtained by composing one-layer transition densities as follows